Keyboard shortcuts

 Grouping

-Count the number of entries in the customers table for each first_name:
+Count the number of entries in the penguins table for each species:

 SELECT